-How the heck do you make my large pores smaller?!
+How the heck do you reduce large pores?!

 It’s like they have a life of their own.
 No matter what you do, they keep getting bigger and bigger.
 It’s like they’re under a magnifying glass all day.